-At the beginning of the fall trimester (for yearlong courses) and at the beginning of each trimester (for trimester electives), an Upper School student may use the established course change procedure to withdraw from a course.
-No record of the course will appear on the transcript if the withdrawal occurs by the day before interim comments are recorded in the term that the course begins.
-With the exception of these time periods, all withdrawals are recorded Withdrawn/Passing or Withdrawn/Failing on the transcript.
-No requests for withdrawal from a course may be considered or approved more than seven class days after interim comments are recorded.
+During roughly the first half of each term (see the Academic Office for precise dates), an Upper School student may use the established course change procedure to withdraw from a course.
+No record of the course in the given term will appear on the transcript if the withdrawal occurs by the drop date.
+No requests for withdrawal from a course will be considered or approved after this date.

 Except under the most unusual of circumstances, students may not enter a course later than seven class days after the beginning of the course.
-A change in course level, for example from French III Honors to French III, would be an exception to this policy so long as the established course change procedure is followed.
+A change in course level, for example from honors to standard level, would be an exception to this policy so long as the established course change procedure is followed.